gracelang/language/website/GraceHelp/help.md

 ---
-title: Help Page
-keywords: help
+title: Using this Website
+keywords: help, using this website, top navigation, side navigation
 sidebar: home_sidebar
 permalink: /help/
+toc: false
 folder: GraceHelp
 ---

-## Using this Website

 This website aims to collect the documentation about Grace and its libraries.
 This is the _Help page_; you can reach it at any time by clicking the house icon, or the words **Grace Documentation**, in the the blue navigation bar at the top of every page, and then